 Final Thoughts

-When making a decision about your tap architecture you should take into consideration what you want to achieve; whether it be a Standard tap just for visibility, an Aggregation tap to conserve resources, a Regeneration tap for multiple tool deployment, or a Bypass tap for mission-critical uptime.
+When choosing a tap architecture, weigh what you’re actually trying to achieve: a Standard tap for straightforward visibility, an Aggregation tap to conserve monitoring resources, a Regeneration tap for multi-tool deployment, or a Bypass tap for mission-critical uptime.